cefriel/rmlmapper-java/README.md

 ```
 usage: java -jar rmlmapper-cefriel.jar <options>
 options:
- -b,--batchSize <arg>             If -inc is set it is used as batch size for incremental updates, i.e., number of statements for each write, otherwise it is ignored.
+ -b,--batchSize <arg>             If -inc is set it is used as batch size for incremental updates, i.e.,
+                                  number of statements for each write, otherwise it is ignored.
  -ctx,--context <arg>             IRI identifying named graph for triples generated.
  -es,--emptyStrings               Set option if empty strings should be considered as values.
- -f,--functionfile <arg>          Path to functions.ttl file (dynamic functions are found relative to functions.ttl)
+ -f,--functionfile <arg>          Path to functions.ttl file (dynamic functions are found relative to functions.ttl).
+ -jopt,--jsonOptRecordFactory     Enable optimized parser for JSONPath reference formulation.
- -inc,--incrementalUpdate         Incremental update option to incrementally load triples in the repository while performing
+ -inc,--incrementalUpdate         Incremental update option to incrementally load triples in the repository
-                                  the mapping procedure.
-If -b is not set each triple generated is directly written to the repository.
+                                  while performing the mapping procedure.
+If -b is not set each triple
+                                  generated is directly written to the repository.
  -iri,--baseIRI <arg>             Specify a base IRI for relative IRIs.
 Otherwise @base is parsed.
- -m,--mappingfile <arg>           One or more mapping file paths and/or strings (multiple values are concatenated)
+ -m,--mappingfile <arg>           One or more mapping file paths and/or strings (multiple values are concatenated).
  -n,--noCache                     Do not use subjects and records caches in the executor.
- -ord,--ordered                   Mapping execution is ordered by logical source and caches are cleaned after each logical source.
+ -ord,--ordered                   Mapping execution is ordered by logical source and caches are cleaned
+                                  after each logical source.
- -o,--outputfile <arg>            Path to output file (-o stdout can be used for debugging)
+ -o,--outputfile <arg>            Path to output file (-o stdout can be used for debugging).
- -pb,--prefixBaseIRI <arg>        Specify a prefix for the base IRI used for relative IRIs
+ -pb,--prefixBaseIRI <arg>        Specify a prefix for the base IRI used for relative IRIs.
  -r,--repositoryId <arg>          Repository Id related to the triples store.
 Also option -ts
-                                  should be provided
+                                  should be provided.
+ -sax,--saxRecordFactory          Enable Saxon parser for XPath reference formulation.
- -s,--serialization <arg>         Serialization format (nquads (default), turtle, trig, trix, jsonld, hdt)
+ -s,--serialization <arg>         Serialization format (nquads (default), turtle, trig, trix, jsonld, hdt).
  -ts,--triplesStore <arg>         Address to reach the triples store.
 If specified produced triples are also
                                   written at this address.
-Also option -r should be provided
+Also option -r should be provided.
- -v,--verbose                     Show more details in debugging output
+ -v,--verbose                     Show more details in debugging output.
  ```